-How Much Does It Cost To Clean a Chimney?January 16th, 2023 by
+How Much Does It Cost To Clean a Chimney?June 9th, 2023 by

 From the crackling of the logs to the warm glow of the fire, sitting in front of a fireplace is a calming and relaxing way to spend an evening.
 While you probably clean up the firebox, it’s easy to overlook your chimney.
 Over time, soot and creosote can build up inside and even pose a fire risk.
 Not only does chimney cleaning ensure the safety of your home and family, but it also prolongs the life of your chimney and improves the efficiency of your fireplace.
 In this article, we will discuss the cost of cleaning a chimney as well as what is actually involved.
 Plus, we answer some of the most frequently asked questions about chimney cleaning.

 How Much Does Chimney Cleaning Cost?

 The national average cost of chimney cleaning is about $250, but the actual price varies depending on a number of factors Generally, you can expect an average cost ranging from $120 to $400 for chimney cleaning across the country.

 While chimney cleaning is the most commonly used term, chimney sweeping and flue cleaning are also used.
 Historically the three terms were different, but they are used interchangeably today.

 Factors that determine the cost of cleaning a chimney include the size of the chimney, the type of fuel used, the condition of the chimney, and the location of the chimney.
 Additionally, the cost of chimney cleaning may be higher for chimneys that are located in hard-to-reach areas or that require specialized equipment.